 - Water

 - Strain your broth.
-You can use it like this or boil it so it reduces a bit, and the flavors intensify.
+You can use it as is or boil it a bit more so it reduces; this way, the flavors intensify even more.

 Don't leave the gills in the fish since you get a bitter taste, and it makes a cloudy stock.